History of Ireland (1691–1800): The United Irishmen, the 1798 Rebellion and the Acts of Union

 Thereafter, the government began a campaign of repression targeted against the United Irishmen, including executions, routine use of torture, transportation to penal colonies and house burnings.
 As the repression began to bite, the United Irishmen decided to go ahead with an insurrection without French help.
 Their activity culminated in the Irish Rebellion of 1798.
 When the central core of the plan, an uprising in Dublin, failed, the rebellion then spread in an apparently random fashion firstly around Dublin, then briefly in Kildare, Meath, Carlow and Wicklow.
 County Wexford in the southeast then saw the most sustained fighting of the rebellion, to be briefly joined by rebels who took to the field in Antrim and Down in the north.
-A small French force landed in Killala Bay in Mayo leading to a last outbreak of rebellion in counties Mayo, Leitrim and Longford.
+A small French force landed in Killala Bay in County Mayo leading to a last outbreak of rebellion in counties Mayo, Leitrim and Longford.
 The rebellion lasted just three months before it was suppressed, but claimed an estimated 30,000 lives.
 Being the largest outburst of violence in modern Ireland, 1798 looms heavily in collective memory and was commemorated extensively in its centennial and bicentennial anniversaries.

 The Republican ideal of a non-sectarian society was greatly damaged by sectarian atrocities committed by both sides during the rebellion.
 The British response was swift and harsh: days after the outbreak of the rebellion local forces publicly executed suspected United Irishmen in Dunlavin and Carnew.
 Government troops and militia targeted Catholics in general and the rebels on several occasions killed Protestant loyalist civilians.
 In Ulster, the 1790s were marked by naked sectarian strife between Catholic Defenders and Protestant groups like the Peep O'Day Boys and the newly founded Orange Order.

 Largely in response to the rebellion, Irish self-government was abolished altogether from 1 January 1801 by the provisions of the Acts of Union 1800.
 The Irish Parliament, dominated by the Protestant landed class, was persuaded to vote for its own abolition for fear of another rebellion and with the aid of bribery by Lord Cornwallis, the Lord Lieutenant of Ireland.
 The Catholic Bishops, who had condemned the rebellion, supported the Union as a step on the road to further Catholic Emancipation.